 The Lottery

-Shirley Jackson had no idea of the angry reaction The Lottery would receive when it first appeared in 1948.
-It tells how each year the otherwise ‘normal’ people in a small American farming town perform a gruesome ritual to ensure a favorable growing season.
+Author Shirley Jackson had no idea of the angry reaction The Lottery would receive when it first appeared in 1948.
+The story tells how each year the otherwise ‘normal’ people in a small American farming town perform a gruesome ritual to ensure a favorable growing season.
 The major theme is how herd or mob mentality can drive people to do things they would never consider individually.
 Other themes include dystopia, gender roles, violence and cruelty (human sacrifice), acceptance (the blind following of tradition), and man’s inhumanity to man (the potential for evil in all of us).
 More…

 The Possibility of Evil